Hsankesara/The-Tweets-of-Wisdom/README.md

 ### Context

 In the last few years, Twitter became one of the most popular social media platforms.
 From celebrity status to government policies, Twitter can accommodate a diverse range of people and thoughts.
-In these diverse set of thoughts, there are many Twitter accounts who tweet "wise" thoughts often.
-These "wise" thoughts are often related to improving one's life and how to excel at what you're doing.
+In these diverse set of thoughts, there are many Twitter accounts who tweet "self-help" thoughts often.
+These "self-help" thoughts are often related to improving one's life and how to excel at what you're doing.
 So I went down to the rabbit-hole to search these sorts of tweets.
 I find many common themes between them.
 Therefore, I decided to scrap the tweets so that you can explore the words of so-called "self-help" tweets and understand them much better.

 ### Content